How Long Can I Stay in Europe?

 If you want to extend your European stay beyond the 90 days, you can do what’s known as the “Schengen Shuffle.”
 It’s simply a matter of following the 90/180 rule and spending time in countries outside of the Schengen Zone.
 For example, you could spend three months in Germany, then fly to London and spend three months exploring the UK, Ireland and Northern Ireland.
 Then travel through Sweden for three months.
 Or you can alternate between spending one month in the Schengen area and one month out of the Schengen area.
 As long as you follow the 90/180 rule, you can keep traveling through Europe and surrounding countries indefinitely.

-EU countries not in the Schengen area are Bulgaria, Romania, Cyprus and Ireland.
+The only EU countries not in the Schengen area are Cyprus and Ireland.
 The United Kingdom and Albania are not a part of the EU nor the Schengen area.
-As an American, you can spend up to six months in each of these two countries.
-Other non-EU, non-Schengen countries are: Andorra, Armenia, Azerbaijan, Belarus, Bosnia & Herzegovina, Holy See, Kosovo, Macedonia, Moldova, Monaco, Montenegro, Russia, Serbia, Turkey, San Marino, Ukraine and Vatican City.
+As an American, you can spend up to six months in the UK and one years in Albania without a visa.
+Other non-EU, non-Schengen countries are: Andorra, Armenia, Azerbaijan, Belarus, Bosnia & Herzegovina, the Holy See, Kosovo, Macedonia, Moldova, Monaco, Montenegro, Russia, Serbia, Turkey, San Marino and Ukraine.
 Check out each non-Schengen country’s visa requirements, length-of-stay restrictions and travel advisories before visiting.

 Apply for a long-stay visa

 If you want to legally stay longer, mainly in one country, you can apply for a long-stay visa.
 Every country's visa requirements are different, and the type of visa you apply for will depend on whether you’re going as a tourist, a student, an entrepreneur or for a job.
 Be aware of whether the visa is a resident or non-resident visa.
 France offers a four to six-month non-resident tourist visa.
 However, its one-year visa is a resident visa which obligates you to abide by France’s income tax laws on your worldwide income, as well as banking and inheritance laws.
-Be sure to consult a tax accountant, financial planner and estate planner who are experienced in helping expats in the particular country where you want to enjoy an extended stay.
+Before applying for a visa, be sure to consult a tax accountant, financial planner and estate planner who are experienced in helping expats in the country where you are seeking a visa.